-If you have an insurance policy that provides with you long term disability benefits, whether from your employer or one that you purchased for yourself, we hope you never have to use it.
+If you have an insurance policy that provides with you long term disability (LTD) benefits, whether from your employer or one that you purchased for yourself, we hope you never have to use it.
 If you do become injured, very sick, or disabled, you should be able to rely on your long-term disability benefits insurance policy being there when you are no longer able work.

 If you or someone you love has a long-term disability claim that has been denied you need an experienced personal injury lawyer you can trust to help get you the benefits you need.